Bmeera/docker-word-counter/README.md

 docker run -it --name mycounter -v ~/word_counter/data:/app/data word-counter
 ```
 ✅ You will be prompted to enter a sentence.

-✅ The program will count the words and save the result in word_count.txt.
+✅ The program will count the words in the sentence, display it, and save the result in word_count.txt.

 4. Check the Saved File